canjs/canjs/docs/can-guides/topics/logic.md

 Side effects of properties changing that depend on the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction#What_is_the_DOM) being available should be handled in the [can-stache-element/lifecycle-methods.connect].
 This will ensure that the props can be tested without the DOM.

-The `connected` can use [can-event-queue/map/map.listenTo] to listen to dispatched events or property changes and perform necessary side effects.
+The [can-stache-element/lifecycle-hooks.connected connected lifecycle hook] can use [can-event-queue/map/map.listenTo] to listen to dispatched events or property changes and perform necessary side effects.
 This example shows how to [play](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play) an `<audio>` element each time a button is pressed:

 ```html
 <memory-game></memory-game>